-Active Plus Works: Across the South West Active Plus is playing an important role in the delivery of a number in a Building Better Opportunities projects, using the skills, experience and expertise of injured military veterans to deliver courses that build confidence, motivation and self-belief, and unlock the potential of the individual participants.
+Active Plus Works: Across the South West Active Plus is playing an important role in the delivery of a number of the Building Better Opportunities projects, using the skills, experience and expertise of injured military veterans to deliver courses that build confidence, motivation and self-belief, and unlock the potential of the individual participants.

-Building Better Opportunities brings together investment from the Big Lottery Fund and the European Social Fund (ESF) to help people who are most disadvantaged in the labour market to overcome barriers to participation; promoting social and economic inclusion through training, education and work.
+Building Better Opportunities brings together investment from The National Lottery Community Fund and the European Social Fund (ESF) to help people who are most disadvantaged in the labour market to overcome barriers to participation; promoting social and economic inclusion through training, education and work.

-With their complementary aims, bringing Big Lottery and ESF funds together through the Building Better Opportunities Programme means that more people who are disadvantaged in the labour market across England can access the locally developed help and support they need.
+With their complementary aims, bringing The National Lottery Community Fund and ESF funds together through the Building Better Opportunities Programme means that more people who are disadvantaged in the labour market across England can access the locally developed help and support they need.

-The Big Lottery Fund aims to put people in the lead of developing solutions to the challenges in their communities, tackling inequality and promoting sustainable social, economic and environmental inclusion.
+The National Lottery Community Fund aims to put people in the lead of developing solutions to the challenges in their communities, tackling inequality and promoting sustainable social, economic and environmental inclusion.